kinderst/transformzero/README.md

 The general idea for the algorithm is as follows:

-1. Train a DQN exactly the same way it is done now
+1. Train a initial policy model exactly the same way it is done now (i.e.DQN, PPO)
 2. Collect transition samples from the training process
    1. including initial obs/state, action, reward, terminated, next obs/state
 3. Fit a time series transformer, taking the initial obs/state and action, and outputting the next obs/state time step